-The solar system consists of eight planets and five dwarf planets rotating around a nearby star, the sun.
-The sun's massive amount of gravity keeps the solar system together.
-Tracking the movements of the Earth and moon can be part of a stargazing hobby, or part of scientific research into the way the solar system works.
+The solar system consists of eight planets and five dwarf planets rotating around a nearby star, the Sun.
+The Sun's massive amount of gravity keeps the solar system together.
+Tracking the movements of the Earth and Moon can be part of a stargazing hobby, or part of scientific research into the way the solar system works.

 The moon is Earth's natural satellite, meaning it revolves around the Earth in the same way the Earth travels around the sun.
-The moon is about 384,000 km from the Earth and it takes about 27 days to make one trip around the Earth.
+The moon is about 384,000 km (239,000 miles) from the Earth and it takes about 27 days to make one trip around the Earth.
 The moon spins around on its own axis in the same amount of time it takes to make one revolution of the Earth.
 This is why the same side of the moon always faces the Earth.
-The moon's travel around the Earth impacts Earth's tides and causes eclipses when certain alignments of the Earth, sun and moon occur.
+The moon's trip around the Earth impacts Earth's tides and causes eclipses when certain alignments of the Earth, sun and moon occur.

 The other major planets in the solar system are Mercury, Venus, Mars, Jupiter, Saturn, Uranus and Neptune.
-Mercury takes 88 Earth days to travel around the sun and Venus takes 226 days.
+Mercury takes 88 Earth days to travel around the Sun and Venus takes 226 days.
 Those are the only planets with shorter years than Earth.
-Mars takes 694 Earth days to travel around the sun, Jupiter takes nearly 12 years, Saturn takes nearly 30 years, Uranus takes about 84 years and Neptune takes more than 164 years.
+Mars takes 694 Earth days to travel around the Sun, Jupiter takes nearly 12 years, Saturn takes nearly 30 years, Uranus takes about 84 years and Neptune takes more than 164 years.